parkpow/platerec-documentation/source/index.html.md

 plate | Text of the license plate. score | Score of the plate reader text.
 Range [0, 1].

+The value **dscore** is dependent on the type of image we are processing.
+For example, if the images are coming from a highway camera you may have a threshold of X for good license plate detection.
+But if images are coming from a parking lot you may have a threshold of Y. So a good dscore has to be determined based on the images you are sending to us.

 <aside class="notice">
 View complete examples for <a href="https://github.com/marcbelmont/deep-license-plate-recognition">ALPR API integration</a>.
 Easily do batching and use the API on a video.
-Examples are written in C Sharp and Python.
+Examples are written in multiple languages.
 </aside>

 <!--